software-students-fall2022/specification-exercise-team-14/README.md

    - **Goal**: A map of all the carts in an area, for the cart vendor to then be able to navigate their way to an empty space.

+### International students

+1.Apartment sublease software
+- **End User:** The target user is an international student of NYU.

+- **The Problems:** Since his apartment contract is one year, he needs to sublet the apartment to avoid losses when he returns to China.
+He can only release sublease information through apartment intermediaries and social media, which leads to that he needs to pay a lot of intermediary fees to the intermediary, or he needs to wait for people who see social media to contact him.

+- **The Goal:** Target users want a software for international students to rent apartments and sublet apartment.

+2. Used furniture resale software
+- **End User:** The target user is an international student of NYU.

+- **The Problems:** He moves apartment once a year, and there is no furniture in the newly moved apartment, so he needs to buy new or second-hand furniture.
+He has to add a lot of group chats on social media because there are many international students selling used furniture in group chats.

+- **The Goal:** Target users want a software for international students to buy or sell second-hand furniture.
+He hopes that the software will also provide any second-hand items for sale other than furniture.